|SIYE Time:12:08 on 13th August 2022|

 ‘Where’s the Hippogriff tattoo?’
 Mike asked at the same time, talking over my question.
 Harry smiled almost apologetically and looked me in the eye.

 ‘Yes, Polly works for me, Jacqui.
-She walks a different path to most of us, at least as far as her lifestyle and dress sense goes…’ Ginny sniggered at that remark for some reason.
-‘But she’s good at her job, and she’s not the most eccentric member of my team,’ he added ruefully before turning to my husband.
+She walks a different path to most of us, at least as far as her lifestyle and dress sense goes…’ For some reason Ginny chuckled at that remark.
+‘But she’s good at her job.
+And she’s not the most eccentric member of my team,’ he added ruefully before turning to my husband.
 ‘I’ve no idea where the Hippogriff tattoo is, Mike.
 I know where she tells everyone that it is, but in my job, I need evidence, and I’ve never seen it.’

 ‘Is it on ‘er bum, Daddy?’
-James asked, revelling in the use of that rudest of words in the way only a little boy could.
+James asked, revelling in the use of that rudest of words in the way only a small boy could.

 ‘Bum.’
 Henry giggled.
 To my dismay, Mike snorted with laughter too, thus showing the Potters, if they hadn’t already guessed, that my husband is no more mature than most four-year-olds.
 I glared at him.